rust-lang/blog.rust-lang.org/posts/2019-10-30-Async-await-stable.md

 improving, and extending it for some time.

-Already, in the time since [async-await hit beta][aa-beta], we've made a lot of great progress -- including making some [key diagnostic improvements][diag] that help to make async-await errors more approachable.
-To get involved in that work, check out the [Async Foundations Working Group][wg] -- if nothing else, you can help us by filing bugs about polish issues or by [nominating those bugs that are bothering you the most][nom], to help direct our efforts.
+Already, in the time since [async-await hit beta][aa-beta], we've made a lot of great progress, including making some [key diagnostic improvements][diag] that help to make async-await errors far more approachable.
+To get involved in that work, check out the [Async Foundations Working Group][wg]; if nothing else, you can help us by filing bugs about polish issues or by [nominating those bugs that are bothering you the most][nom], to help direct our efforts.

 # Major developments in the async ecosystem

-Now that async-await is approaching stabilization, all the major Async I/O runtimes are busily at work adding and extending their support for the new syntax:
+Now that async-await is approaching stabilization, all the major Async I/O runtimes are at work adding and extending their support for the new syntax:

 * the [tokio] runtime [recently announced a number of scheduler improvements][tokio-sched], and they are planning a stable release